In New Relic Insights, the Data explorer UI page lets you explore the data available to you.

 - Events: In the context of the Insights UI, this refers to any data that can be queried via NRQL.
 This includes all our major data types, including events and the Metric, Log, and Span data types.

 - Metrics: In the context of the Insights UI, this refers to metric timeslice data.
 (Note that metric timeslice data is available for querying with NRQL in New Relic One.)

 For an improved querying and charting experience, we recommend using New Relic One chart builder and dashboards.

-Use the event data explorer to view the data being stored by New Relic Insights.
-The data explorer includes:
+Use the Events data explorer to view and explore the data available to you.
+The UI includes:

-The most recent event for the current event type listed at the bottom of the page.
+The most recent sample for the chosen data type is listed at the bottom of the page.
 Default attributes are underlined.

 To see more samples, select See more samples.
 Note that you may need to scroll left and right to see the full table of data.